Judge Rotenberg Center: Finances

-It costs the center $275,000 per year to keep a resident, which is largely paid for by state and local governments.
-As of the JRC's fiscal year ending June 30, 2024, the organization had an annual revenue of approximately $118.6 million.
+As of 2021, it cost the center $275,000 per year to keep a resident, which was largely paid for by state and local governments.
+As of the JRC's fiscal year ending June 30, 2025, the organization had an annual revenue of approximately $133.1 million.
 The center advertises a near-zero rejection rate, and has said that it is a good fit for any teen who is failing school, refusing to attend, or in a psychiatric or correctional setting.
 The center has sent out promotional materials to various institutions, and has had some success in picking up inmates from New York's juvenile jails and from Rikers Island.
 Some residents are sent to there by the foster care system.
 As of 2014, nearly 90% of the center's residents were from New York City, and about 90% of the residents were racial minorities.

 The JRC is incorporated as a tax-exempt nonprofit organization.
 In 2020, it received $1.7 million in COVID-19 relief funds.

 As the BRI of California's psychological consultant, Matthew Israel was paid $12,000 by the state of California.
 In 2007, Israel was paid $321,000.

 The JRC raised $12,981 through the PayPal Giving Fund during calendar year 2023 and received a $25,000 grant from the Fidelity Investments Charitable Gift Fund during the fiscal year ending June 30, 2023.
+Fidelity awarded the JRC a $27,500 grant during the fiscal year ending June 30, 2024.